PostHog/posthog.com/contents/blog/what-is-a-growth-engineer.md

 3. **Data-driven.** More than other engineering roles, they care about usage data and it guides their work.
 They use data to inform and evaluate all the experiments they do.
 They need data, and the ability to analyze that data, to know which ideas to work on and how their solutions are working.

-4. **Curious.** Although it sounds a bit cliche, being curious enables growth engineers to discover new opportunities, grasp new technologies, and figure out whatever they need to drive growth.
+4. **Curious.** Although it sounds a bit cliche, curiosity enables growth engineers to discover new opportunities, grasp new technologies, and figure out whatever they need to drive growth.
 They work with more tools and technologies than traditional engineers do.
 This means more learning, and being unafraid to dive into new subjects.

 At PostHog, we find these characteristics often arise in former technical founders, and that means our growth team has always been entirely made up of them.
 Founders understand what it takes to build a product, have a combination of engineering and business skills, and are willing to figure out anything to drive growth.